databrary/www/databrary/input/pages/resources.md

 As a member of the Databrary community you promise to:

-1. treat Databrary data with the **same high standard of care** that you treat data collected in your own laboratory.
+1. Treat Databrary data with the **same high standard of care** that you treat data collected in your own laboratory.
-1. ensure that participants' wishes about sharing their data are respected.
+1. Ensure that participants' wishes about sharing their data are respected.
-1. authorized investigators must take care in granting and managing access for Affiliates and take responsibility for their use of Databrary.
+1. Take care in authorizing other peopole (affiliates and collaborators) and are responsible for their conduct and use of Databrary data, just as they are in their own labs.

 ## The Databrary Approach